AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/B- Blockchain Integration/03 Using Ethereum.md

 ## Overview

-Users can configure their network to use [Ethereum](https://en.wikipedia.org/wiki/Ethereum) as a global metadata layer such that all updates to the metadata are represented by the blockchain and shared among all members of the network.
+Users can configure their network to use <a href="https://en.wikipedia.org/wiki/Ethereum" target="_blank">Ethereum</a> as a global metadata layer such that all updates to the metadata are represented by the blockchain and shared among all members of the network.

 This document explains how to leverage Ethereum as the underlying global metadata platform for the AnyLog Network and demonstrates the